 UPSC has a long list of optional subjects out of which you can select any subject of your choice.
-Here we are giving an outline of IAS syllabus of Sociology along with pdf copy.
+Here we are giving an outline of UPSC Sociology Syllabus in pdf.

 To appear in UPSC Civil Services Mains exam, you need to have complete awareness about UPSC Mains Syllabus and exam pattern.
 To get complete information, you can check given links.

 Check this link for syllabus of General Studies Paper

 Click this link for Tips for preparation of Paper of Essay Writing.